arangodb/docs/site/content/tutorials/tutorials-starter.md

 arangodb --starter.join A,B,C
 ```

-This starts a cluster where the starter on host A is chosen to be master during the bootstrap phase.
+This starts a cluster where the starter on host A is chosen to be leader (_master_) during the bootstrap phase.

 Note: `arangodb --starter.join A,B,C` is equal to `arangodb --starter.join A --starter.join B --starter.join C`.

-During the bootstrap phase of the cluster, the starters will all choose the "master" starter
+During the bootstrap phase of the cluster, the starters will all choose the leader starter
 based on list of given `starter.join` arguments.

-The "master" starter is chosen as follows:
+The leader starter is chosen as follows:

-- If there are no `starter.join` arguments, the starter becomes a master.
+- If there are no `starter.join` arguments, the starter becomes a leader.
 - If there are multiple `starter.join` arguments, these arguments are sorted.
 If a starter is the first
   in this sorted list, it becomes a starter.
-- In all other cases, the starter becomes a slave.
+- In all other cases, the starter becomes a follower.

 Note: Once the bootstrap phase is over (all arangod servers have started and are running), the bootstrap
-phase ends and the starters use the Arango Agency to elect a master for the runtime phase.
+phase ends and the starters use the Arango Agency to elect a leader for the runtime phase.

 ## Starting a local test cluster